Northern Star (Chartist newspaper): Literary references

 In Mary Barton (published in 1848), Elizabeth Gaskell describes a Sunday afternoon, in which Mary’s father John “sat smoking his pipe by the fire, while he read an old ‘Northern Star’, borrowed from a neighbouring public-house”.

 Charles Kingsley’s 1850 novel, Alton Locke, includes a radical newspaper, the Weekly Warwhoop, owned by a Feargus O’Flynn, intended as representations of O’Connor and the Northern Star.

+Blue plaque

+On 30 November 2024, a blue plaque was unveiled by Leeds Civic Trust.
+The unveiling was part of wider commemoration of the historian Malcolm Chase.